 M.S. in Rural Sociology

-• Governance and Legal Studies of Agrifood Systems: rules and habits governing production systems with emphasis on food safety statutes and regulations, and limited liability and Right-to-Farm laws.
+- Governance and Legal Studies of Agrifood Systems: rules and habits governing production systems with an emphasis on food safety statutes and regulations, and limited liability and Right-to-Farm laws.

-• Local Food Studies: food security, farm-to-school and -institutions, and consumer attitudes and willingness to pay for local foods in the South.
+- Local Food Studies: food security, farm-to-school and -institution programs, and consumer attitudes and willingness to pay for local foods in the South.

-• International Development: adoption, impacts, and productive use of agricultural technology; augmenting institutional capacity in higher education; mobile-based systems for facilitating access to market information and technical assistance.
-Current focus is Central Africa and Haiti.
+- Internation Development: adoption, impacts, and productivity use of agricultural technology; augmenting institutional capacity in higher education; and mobile-based systems for facilitating access to market information and technical assistance in is Central Africa and Haiti.